 5.5 TTS versus ASR-oriented recording

-can be used for different types of .
-For , it was helpful to understand the goal of the (building or ).
+Voice data can be used for different types of language technology.
+For TWB Voice, it was helpful to understand the goal of the dataset (building TTS or ASR).
 We could then adapt our recording instructions and our criteria for validation.

 Text-to-Speech (TTS)